lynnfaraday/aresmush.com/_root/tutorials/code/extras.md

     bin/addplugin <plugin name>

-Once the plugin is installed, you'll need to do `load all to load the game code and `website/deploy` to update the website.
+Once the plugin is installed, you'll need to do `load all` to load the game code and `website/deploy` to update the website.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** The `addplugin` script just copies the plugin's files into place.
 There may be other code or configuration changes required.
 See the plugin's README file in the ares-extras repository to see if any extra steps are needed.

-## Submitting Extras
+## Contributions

-See [Submitting Extras](/tutorials/code/extra-contribs) if you want to contribute your own extras or community plugins.
+See [Submitting Contributions](/tutorials/code/extra-contribs) if you want to contribute your own extras or community plugins.